Who can I talk to to find out how my child is doing?

 Do the residents just sit around all day?

-No. Our teachers are employees of the Charlottesville City Schools and follow the regular schedule as other juveniles in the city.
+No. Our teachers are employees of the Albemarle County School system and follow the regular schedule as other juveniles in the city.
 Indoor and outdoor recreation spaces provide a place for residents to participate in physical education and a variety of other activities such as basketball, volleyball, table tennis, and four-square.
 There are also scheduled times for residents to participate in board games, letter writing, reading, video games and television viewing.
 Please visit our Services page for additional information.

 Where do the residents sleep?